 - POS systems experience

 In Florida, cannabis companies must be vertically integrated.
 That means that the business must run every stage of the supply chain from the cultivation of the cannabis plants to the manufacturing of products to the retail stores that sell the products.

 Currently, Florida has 22 approved medical cannabis operators that can open dispensaries.
 Of those companies, about 14 have dispensary locations in Florida.
-The state has a total of 312 medical cannabis dispensaries as of May 2021.
+The state has over 500 medical cannabis dispensaries as of 2023.
 That makes it second in the nation for medical cannabis industry growth.
 Florida’s market size is right behind Oklahoma’s.